jeffchheng/brains-base/content/blog/2020-02-09-aws-from-front-end-perspective/index.md

 EC2?
 ELB?
 IAM?
 What?

-Me: Does anyone want a high level overview of AWS?
+Me: Who wants a high level overview of AWS?

 No one: